 For the year 2018, SomoS Art House Berlin is proud to host a new academic Korean Residency Exchange Program taking place within its existing Artist-in-Residency structure.
 The program is a cooperation between the Art Berlin Now Program of Keum Art Projects (Berlin), SomoS, and Korean Universities, currently the Changwon National University, Changwon, South Korea.

-Winter and Summer 2018, two small groups of Korean students will come to Berlin to work at SomoS Art House, acquaint themselves with the creative Berlin city, and conclude their stay with a public presentation of their work.
+Winter 2018, a small group of Korean students will come to Berlin to work at SomoS Art House, acquaint themselves with the creative Berlin city, and conclude their stay with a public presentation of their work.

 January 25 2018, 6-9pm: